-Policy: Interested Parties Meeting - 1st Revised
+Policy Committee Meeting 1st Revised

 In accordance with the Open Public Meetings Act, this meeting notice was sent to individuals requesting notification of the Washington Medical Commission (WMC) meetings.
 This agenda is subject to change.
-The WMC will take public comment at the Policy: Interested Parties meeting.
+The WMC will take public comment at this meeting.
 To request this document in another format, call 1-800-525-0127.
-Deaf or hard of hearing customers, please call 711 (Washington Relay) or email doh.information@doh.wa.gov.
+Deaf or hard of hearing customers, please call 711 (Washington Relay) or email doh.wa.gov.

 Virtual via Teams Webinar: Registration link can be found below.

 Commissioners and staff will attend virtually.